code-423n4/2023-10-opendollar/README.md

 # Overview

+## About

 Open Dollar is a floating $1.00 pegged stablecoin backed by Liquid Staking Tokens with NFT controlled vaults.
-Built for Arbitrum.
-As the majority of the codebase is built with (the already audited) GEB framework, the focus of this one is to review the major changes Open Dollar has made to the framework around proxies, vaults, the safe manager, and
+Built specifically for Arbitrum.
+As the majority of the codebase is built with (the already audited) GEB framework, the focus of this one is to review the major changes Open Dollar has made to the framework around proxies, vaults, and the safe manager.

-### Non Fungible Vaults (NFV)

-Unlike traditional Collateralized Debt Positions (CDPs), where ownership is tied to an account, NFVs uniquely associate ownership of the collateralized assets with NFTs.
-This approach creates a new primitive to build additional markets on and opportunities for users.
-Vaults can be sold through existing NFT marketplaces, automations can sell user vaults to arbitrageurs without having to pay liquidation penalties, and existing NFT infrastructure can be used in new ways.
-With a more capital efficient market for liquidatable vaults there is less risk when creating leveraged positions.
+Open Dollar contracts are built using the [GEB](https://github.com/reflexer-labs/geb) framework, which uses Collateralized Debt Positions (CDPs) to allow accounts to generate debt against deposited collateral.

-## Links
+### Links

 - **Previous audits:** N/A
 - **Documentation:** https://docs.opendollar.com/